kwaldenphd/football-text-analysis/next-steps.md

 # Addressing Your Research Question

 Any of the tools and methods covered in this lab are fair game.
 Folks are also welcome to branch out and/or go more deeply into any of these areas, keeping in mind the limited assignment scope.

-But the tools you choose and the analysis methods you land on should be driven by your topic/question and what you want to know about it.
+The tools you choose and the analysis methods you land on should be driven by your topic/question and what you want to know about it.

 For example, are we wanting to show relationships, similarity, difference.
 Or change over time.
 Or comparison.
 The "Text Analysis Flow Guide" visual is a great place to start for thinking about your options.

 <p align="center"><a href="https://github.com/kwaldenphd/football-text-analysis/blob/main/text-analysis-flow-guide.png?raw=true"><img class="aligncenter size-full wp-image-582" src="https://github.com/kwaldenphd/football-text-analysis/blob/main/text-analysis-flow-guide.png?raw=true" alt="" width="791" height="597" /></a></p>